C4AI/arandu_user_guide/README.md

 Press ```Ctrl+D``` or type exit to quit the interactive job.

 This command starts a bash session in one of the available nodes.
-In case all nodes are busy, slurm will add this job to the queue.
+In case all nodes are busy, Slurm will add this job to the queue.

 Notice in the example below that the host machine changes from the master node ```c4aiscm1``` to the worker ```c4aiscw2```.